 Habitat

-grizzly bear habitat
+grizzly bear lying in field

-Depending on the species and the location, black and grizzly bears often prefer different habitats, although both species can and do overlap.
+Depending on the species and the location, black and grizzly bears often prefer somewhat different habitats, although both species can and do overlap.
 North American black bears are creatures of the forest, preferring extensive wooded areas with a variety of fruit- and nut-producing species and small openings that promote fruiting of many shrub species.
 Lowlands and wetlands are important sources of succulent vegetation.
 Streams and pools are needed for drinking and cooling.
 Trees larger than 20 inches around with strong, furrowed bark are easily climbed refuges for spring black bear cubs, and old growth trees are preferred denning sites.

 Grizzly bears, on the other hand, occupy a greater range of habitats.
 They evolved on the tundra plains south of the ice sheets in Eurasia and are equally at home on the Arctic barren grounds, the prairie and foothills grasslands, or the thick temperate rainforests of coastal British Columbia and Alaska.